 Zenobia Karmally Mohammed...
-Also the aquariums at the front.
+The aquariums up front.
 And the house parties.

 Zakeya Deen Hosein...
 I also remember Br Rashad's wife Sis Cecilia.
 She was a great fan and admirer of her Imam, our Papa.
 She was such a kind soul and always supplied him with fruits from her orchard.